-2.2.1.1 Formation of organisations What is an organisation?
+2.2.1.1 Formation of organisations 1.
+2. What is an organisation?
 Behavioural science; from Barter Trade to Modern Organisations; specialisation; profit/non-profit-making organisations.
-2.2.1.2 Types of organisations Economics systems - Mixed Economies.
+2.2.1.2 Types of organisations 1.
+2. Economics systems - Mixed Economies.
 Organisations in the Private and Public Sectors: Definitions, advantages and disadvantages of: a.
 Sole Trader. b.
 Partnership. c.
 Private (Ltd) and Public (Plc) Companies. d.
 Co-operatives. e.
 Public sector entities.
-2.2.1.3 Characteristics of organisations Essential components of organisations; Open vs. Closed systems; Formal vs. Informal organisations; Authority, responsibility and delegation; Centralised and Decentralised; Decision-making management functions.
+2.2.1.3 Characteristics of organisations 1.
+2. 3.
+4. 5.
+6. Essential components of organisations; Open vs. Closed systems; Formal vs. Informal organisations; Authority, responsibility and delegation; Centralised and Decentralised; Decision-making management functions.
 2.2.1.4 Organisational Structure 1.
 Departmentalisation a.
 By Function; by Product; by Location; by Project 2.
 The Organisational Chart a.
 Hierarchical, Horizontal and Matrix 3.
-The role of the Chief Information Officer (CIO) and the Chief Security Officer (CSO) 2.2.1.5 Introduction to Functional Areas Brief definitions of the various functional areas Sales.
-Finance.
-Marketing.
-Administration.
-Human Resources.
-Production.
+The role of the Chief Information Officer (CIO) and the Chief Security Officer (CSO) 2.2.1.5 Introduction to Functional Areas Brief definitions of the various functional areas a.
+Sales. b.
+Finance. c.
+Marketing. d.
+Administration. e.
+Human Resources. f.
+Production. g.
 Procurement/Purchasing.
 It is acknowledged that other areas do exist, and some of the areas mentioned above may also be integrated, particularly in smaller organizations Briefly explain the work carried out by each function The duties and responsibilities of the personnel at various levels within each functional area.
 Developing an organisational chart 2.2.1.6 Managing Change Factors leading to change; Classical example is the introduction or development of an information system: this will result in change that must be managed.
 Factors could include re-skilling, attitude, organisational structure, employment pattern and conditions as well as internal procedures.
 Overcoming resistance to change